ananth-ram/advanced-NNConv/README.md

 - symmetry analysis
 - topological invariant evaluation

-These methods are not scalable for high-throughput screening of hundreds of thousands of materials.
+These methods are not scalable for high-throughput screening of large materials databases.

 Graph Neural Networks provide an alternative by learning structural and geometric representations directly from crystal structures.